camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 </boundaryEvent>
 ```

-On concurrent executions, the conditions are evaluated either on variable changes on the parent execution or
-on their current execution.
-For more information about variable scopes see the documentation of [Process Variables]({{< relref "user-guide/process-engine/variables.md#variable-scopes-and-variable-visibility">}}).

-<div data-bpmn-diagram="../bpmn/event-conditional-parallel-boundary" ></div>

-## Intermediate Conditional Catch Event
+# Intermediate Conditional Catch Event

 An intermediate conditional event is like a wait until the condition is true.
 When the execution arrives at the catching event activity,
 the condition is evaluated for the first time.
 If the condition is satisfied, the execution process continues to the next activity.
-If the condition is not satisfied, the condition will be evaluated every time a variable is changed, except if a specific `variableName`
+If the condition is not satisfied, the execution stays in this activity until the condition is satisfied.
-or `variableEvent` is defined.

 An intermediate conditional event is defined as an intermediate catching event.
 The specific type sub-element in this case is a conditionalEventDefinition element.